Views:

 DATABASE_BACKUP.sql = The name for your Database backup file.
 Specify a custom backup filename if you wish.

-Now run the command by calling the sqldump.php file in your browser. e.g. http://www.domain.nz/sqldump.php - Be aware that it may take a moment to backup the database, so please ensure you only visit the URL once and allow it to complete.
+Now run the command by calling the sqldump.php file in your browser. e.g. https://www.domain.nz/sqldump.php - Be aware that it may take a moment to backup the database, so please ensure you only visit the URL once and allow it to complete.

-You should now have the resulting backup file ready for download via FTP in your private directory.
+You should now have the resulting backup file ready for download via FTP in your directory.
 Note that any files within your private directory contribute to your overall disk quota so remember to remove the file once you have downloaded the backup.
 Best practice would be to also delete the sqldump.php file from your hosting account because it contains your database login credentials and also to avoid any accidental execution in future.

 Get in touch

-For any additional help, give us a call on 0800 477 333 (8AM to 10PM, 7 days a week).
+If you are experiencing any difficulty with any of these instructions, give us a call on 0800 477 333 (8AM to 10PM, 7 days a week).